itscacauinpt/caeser-cipher/README.md

 The goal of this project was to create an application that replicates the Caeser Cipher, offering two primary features: "decode" and "encode" functions for the text select by user.

-This application was development to study the Vue frameword.
+This application was developed to study the Vue framework.

 #### :small_blue_diamond: Requirements

 - [x] Main page basic css
 - [x] Encode message page
 - [x] Decode message page
-- [ ] Exception regarding the user input
+- [ ] Error exceptions regarding the user input
   - type of input
   - error message to user
+- [ ] Light Mode + Dark Mode
 - [ ] Add vue testing

 #### :small_blue_diamond: Layout